 Most of the analysis here is given for single-input, single-output systems, but the link to multivariable control is not too difficult.
 In particular, absolute values of transfer functions are replaced with the maximum singular values of transfer matrices.
-Design based on singular values is the idea of L_2 -control, or LQG/LTR, to be presented in the next lectures.
+Design based on singular values is the idea of $L_2$ -control, or linear quadratic Gaussian (LQG) control and the loop transfer recovery (LTR).

-18.2 Roots of Stability - Nyquist Criterion
+12.2 Roots of Stability - Nyquist Criterion

 We consider the SISO feedback system with reference trajectory r(s) and plant output y(s), as given previously.
 The tracking error signal is defined as e(s) = r(s) - y(s), thus forming the negative feedback loop.
 The sensitivity function is written as where P(s) represents the plant transfer function, and C(s) the compensator.
-The closedloop characteristic equation, whose roots are the poles of the closed-loop system, is 1 + P(s)C(s) = 0, equivalent to $\underline{P}(s)\underline{C}(s) + \overline{P}(s)\overline{C}(s) = 0$, where the underline and overline denote the denominator and numerator, respectively.
-The Nyquist criterion allows us to assess the stability properties of a system based on P(s)C(s) only.
-This method for design involves plotting the complex loci of P(s)C(s) for the range $\omega = [-\infty, \infty]$.
-There is no explicit calculation of the closed-loop poles, and in this sense the design approach is quite different from the root-locus method (see Ogata).
+The closed-loop characteristic equation, whose roots are the poles of the closed-loop system, is 1 + P(s)C(s) = 0, equivalent to $\underline{P}(s)\underline{C}(s) + \overline{P}(s)\overline{C}(s) = 0$ , where the underline and overline denote the denominator and numerator, respectively.
+The Nyquist criterion allows us to assess the stability properties of a feedback system based on P(s)C(s) only.
+This method for design involves plotting the complex loci of P(s)C(s) for the range $s = j\omega$ , $\omega = [-\infty, \infty]$ .
+Remarkably, there is no explicit calculation of the closed-loop poles, and in this sense the design approach is quite different from the root-locus method (see Ogata, also the rlocus() command in MATLAB).